Scarification: Methods

 An inert material such as clay or ash is packed into the wound; massive hypertrophic scars are formed during healing as the wound pushes out the substance that had been inserted into the wound.
 Inflammatory substances can be used to improve keloid formation.

 Dangers

 Scarification produces harm and trauma to the skin.
 Infection is common when tools are not sterilised properly.
 Scarification has been linked to the spread of HIV/AIDS and Hepatitis C when tools are shared between people.
 Body modification artists may have less experience with scarification, perhaps due to lower demand.
-When not desired, keloid scars may be an additional complication, although there are emerging treatment strategies for keloid scars.
+When not desired, keloid scars may be an additional complication, although there are emerging treatment strategies for them.